Pilot Model TV-37 "Candid" Television (1948)

 With new electrolytics and high-voltage caps, it was time to try firing up this TV.
 I connected it to a variac and slowly brought up the voltage, looking and listening for any signs of trouble.

-All of the tube filaments began to glow, but there was no sign of a raster (picture) on the CRT.
+The tube filaments began to glow, but there was no sign of a raster on the CRT.
 I could hear a putt-putt sound from the speaker, which became faster as I increased the voltage, but no real audio.

 Time for some voltage checks!
 I quickly determined that the B+ voltage was much lower than specified in the schematic.